michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. Seeing thou hatest instruction, and castest my words behind thee.

-18. When thou sawest a thief, then thou consentedst with him, and hast been partaker with adulterers.hast…: Heb. thy portion was with
+18. When thou sawest a thief, then thou consentedst with him, and hast been partaker with adulterers.

-19. Thou givest thy mouth to evil, and thy tongue frameth deceit.givest: Heb. sendest
+19. Thou givest thy mouth to evil, and thy tongue frameth deceit.

 20. Thou sittest and speakest against thy brother; thou slanderest thine own mother’s son.